Canidae Grain Free Pure canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Canidae Grain Free Pure product line includes four canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages and one for growth (Pure Foundations).
+The Canidae Grain Free Pure product line includes five canned dog foods, four claimed to meet AAFCO nutrient profiles for all life stages and one for growth (Pure Foundations).

 The following is a list of recipes available at the time of this review.

 - Canidae Grain Free Pure Sky (5 stars)